Sett17/DevfileKotlin/REFERENCE.md

   - SHOULD only include alphanumeric characters

   - the placeholder in the script MUST have at least 1 whitespace between the braces and the name
+  - arguments are also places in the script as variables in the form of `DEV_VARIABLENAME` (all uppercase)

 ### Script
   - CAN have empty line/s at the end